FFNet: MetaMixer-based Efficient Convolutional Mixer Design: Experiments

-\emph{Architecture.} $\text{FFNet}_{\textit{sr}}$ consists of three parts: shallow feature extractor~(H$_{SF}$), deep feature extractor~(H$_{DF}$), and upscale module~(H$_{Rec}$) following residual-in-residual architecture~\cite{RCAN}.
+\textbf{Efficient Super-Resolution (SR).} In this part, we explore the effectiveness of FFNet beyond recognition, extending its evaluation to low-level vision tasks. $\text{FFNet}_{\textit{sr}}$ consists of three parts: shallow feature extractor~(H$_{SF}$), deep feature extractor~(H$_{DF}$), and upscale module~(H$_{Rec}$) following residual-in-residual architecture~\cite{RCAN}.
 H$_{SF}$ extracts shallow features from a Low-Resolution~(LR) image using a 3$\times$3 convolution.
 The deep feature extractor H$_{DF}$, comprising a stack of FFNet blocks, refines shallow features iteratively.
-Specifically, $\text{FFNet}_{\textit{sr}}$-light and $\text{FFNet}_{\textit{sr}}$ employ 36 and 48 blocks, respectively.
-We use 3$\times$3 depthwise convolutions across all variants, with 96 base channels and an FFN expansion ratio of 2.
-In line with findings from EDSR~\cite{EDSR}, we also observe similar performance degradation when using Batch Normalization (BN) and consequently exclude BN from the FFNet Block.
-We use anchor-based long residual connection~\cite{ABPN, PCEVA} where the LR image is repeated RGB-wise and added at the end of the H$_{DF}$.
-Finally, H$_{Rec}$ reconstructs the High-Resolution image by up-sampling refined features (see Appendix~\ref{app_sec: sr-architecture} for more details).
+We only use 3$\times$3 depthwise convolutions for spatial modeling, with 96 base channels and an FFN expansion ratio of 2. $\text{FFNet}_{\textit{sr}}$-light and $\text{FFNet}_{\textit{sr}}$ employ 36 and 48 blocks, respectively.
+We employ an anchor-based long residual connection~\cite{ABPN} where the LR image is repeated RGB-wise and added at the end of the H$_{DF}$.
+Finally, H$_{Rec}$ reconstructs the High-Resolution image by up-sampling refined features using pixelshuffle.

-\emph{Setup.} $\text{FFNet}_{\textit{sr}}$-light and $\text{FFNet}_{\textit{sr}}$ is evaluated on the DIV2K~\cite{EDSR} and DF2K (DIV2K + Flicker2K~\cite{Flicker2K}) dataset, respectively.
+$\text{FFNet}_{\textit{sr}}$-light and $\text{FFNet}_{\textit{sr}}$ are trained on the DIV2K~\cite{EDSR} and DF2K (DIV2K + Flicker2K~\cite{Flicker2K}) dataset, respectively.
 Five standard datasets are adopted for testing: Set5~\cite{Set5}, Set14~\cite{Set14}, BSD100~\cite{B100}, Urban100~\cite{Urban100}, and Manga109~\cite{Manga109}.
-We use PSNR and SSIM to evaluate the SR performance on the Y channel from the YCbCr color space after cropping 2 pixels at boundary~\cite{VDSR}.
-In each training batch, we randomly crop LR patches of size 96$\times$96 as input and augment the patches with random horizontal flip and rotations.
-Our models are trained by minimizing L1 loss and frequency reconstruction loss~\cite{MAXIM, SAFMN} with a weight factor 0.02.
-We use Adam optimizer for training with a batch size 64 for 500K iterations.
-The initial learning rate is set to 0.001 and updated by the cosine annealing scheme.
-All latency and memory usage are measured corresponding to an HR image of size 1280$\times$720.
+We use PSNR and SSIM to evaluate the SR performance on the Y channel from the YCbCr color space after cropping 4 pixels at boundary~\cite{VDSR}.
+Our models are trained by minimizing L1 loss and frequency reconstruction loss~\cite{MAXIM} with a weight factor set of 0.05.
+For more details, please refer to the Appendix.